Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

 In our experiments, we try to create those observations that reveal the topology.
 These can occur either naturally, as the result of packet loss, or artificially, by us introducing an offset $u$ in $S_2$'s sending time with respect to $S_1$.
-To help these observations occur, especially for small loss rate, and similarly to the lossless case, we use a random offset $u\in [f\cdot W,W]$.
+To help these observations occur, especially for small loss rates, and similarly to the lossless case, we use a random offset $u\in [f\cdot W,W]$.
 To make these experiments independent, we space apart successive sets of probes by roughly selecting $T \ge 3W$, which is sufficient since there are at most two joining points on any $(S_i,R_j)$ path in a 2-by-2.

 Alg.~\ref{alg-generalLossy} summarizes the 2-by-2 inference for lossy networks.
 The algorithm is simple and follows a deterministic approach: one observation, or a set of observations, is sufficient to uniquely distinguish among types.
-For example, at least one observation of group (iii) rules out the type (1) topology; a pair of group (iii) observations with both $c_{12}-c_{22}>0$ and $c_{12}-c_{22}<0$ indicates type 4; etc. As a result, we require less experiments compared to thousands of arrival order measurements required by \cite{journal, probing} for statistical significance.
-In addition and more importantly, we identify the exact 2-by-2 type while \cite{journal} only distinguishes between shared and non-shared.
+For example, at least one observation of group (iii) rules out the type 1 topology; a pair of group (iii) observations with both $c_{12}-c_{22}>0$ and $c_{12}-c_{22}<0$ indicates type 4; etc. As a result, we require less experiments compared to thousands of arrival order measurements required by \cite{journal, probing} for statistical significance.
+In addition and more importantly, we identify the exact 2-by-2 type, while \cite{journal} was only able to distinguish between shared and non-shared types.
+The following Lemma describes the probability of error of Alg.~\ref{alg-generalLossy} with respect to the number of experiments ($countMax$) more precisely.